kubernetes-sigs/kube-scheduler-simulator/simulator/docs/environment-variables.md

 Please refer to [docker-compose.yml](./../../docker-compose.yml) as an example use.

+## For Simulator
+This part is deprecated.
+Please refer to the simulator [config.yml](./../config.yml).

 `PORT`: (required) This is the port number on which kube-scheduler-simulator server is started.